sagemath/trac_to_gh/Issue 1902.md

 # Issue 1902: mistake in the documentation for gens for Finite field givaro

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1902

 Original creator: was